-Set your rice cooker for STS and add all ingredients except the cornstarch and tapioca powder.
+Set your rice cooker for Sauté-then-Simmer STS® and add all ingredients except the cornstarch and tapioca powder.
 Whisk it constantly while heating for a few minutes until you start to see steam come off the top.
 At this point, whisk in the cornstarch and tapioca powder until they are fully incorporated.
 Let the mixture boil for a few minutes as it thickens.

 Turn off the cooker and carefully remove the inner pot; allow the mixture to cool to room temperature.
 Pour the lemon filling mixture into the prepared tart shells, then carefully cover with plastic wrap and let set in the fridge for at least a few hours, but ideally overnight.

 Once they are chilled and set, decorate with lemon wedges, berries, edible flours, and herbs of your choice.
 Best to be served cold from the fridge.